To imagine the life of a freshwater mussel living in a southeastern U.S. river, picture a couch potato with a constant buffet line rolling past.

 Anchored along the river’s bottom, this freshwater shellfish simply filters the water as it drifts by, getting its meals from the current.

 But the permanently sedentary lifestyle presents certain obvious problems: It’s kind of hard to hook up with another mussel when you don’t move.
 And it’s even harder to get the kids out of the house.

-But the mussel has a few tricks in its shell when it comes to love and empty nesting, evolved to take advantage of river currents and unsuspecting fish.
+Still, the mussel has a few tricks in its shell when it comes to love and empty nesting, evolved to take advantage of river currents and unsuspecting fish.

 When it comes to sex, mussels master long-distance relationships.
 In fact, no direct contact is required.

 Male mussels simply eject their semen into the river’s current.
 A short distance downriver, the female — filtering water, as mussels do — collects the floating semen and fertilizes her eggs.
 Mission accomplished.

 Microscopic young mussels then hatch inside the female mussel’s shell, a safe and nourishing environment.

 They can’t stay there forever.
 The problem is, sans shells, the tiny little mussels are helpless against predators.
 How can they survive the cold, hard world river world around them?

 Scientists have only recently revealed a striking strategy for both dispersing and protecting young mussels in southeastern rivers like Florida’s Apalachicola.

 There, certain species of mussels — like the strangely named shinyrayed pocketbook — stick out a lengthy fleshy protuberance into the river.
 In the current, it shakes and shimmies like an injured minnow.
 At the end of this 18-inch lure rests a sack filled with baby mussels.